-The New Economics Foundation's analysis shows that people in the UK are, on average, £128 poorer today than they were in 2008.
-There is no other example in modern records where average incomes were lower at the end of a decade - or any other given ten-year period - than at the beginning.

-Five million UK workers are now in low-paid jobs and experiencing some form of insecurity at work.2 Household debt is higher than it was before the crisis as more people are having to borrow to get by,3 while a staggering 14 million people live in poverty.4
+The first is an economy that is running out of steam.
+This has been long in the making, but has come into sharp focus since the global financial crisis.
+Over the last decade, economic growth has failed to benefit most people.
+As a result, people in the UK are, on average, poorer today than they were in 2008.
+There is no other example in modern records where average incomes were lower at the end of a decade - or any other given 10-year period - than at the beginning.
+British household debt is now higher than it was before the financial crisis,1 as more people borrow just to get by, and a staggering 14.3 million people live in poverty.2